department-of-veterans-affairs/va.gov-cms/README.md

 - **DEVOPS**: [github.com/department-of-veterans-affairs/devops](https://github.com/department-of-veterans-affairs/devops)

 All development on these projects is done via Pull Requests.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for our PR policies.

 ### High-Level Architecture

-The public website seen at [VA.gov](https://www.va.gov) is a static site: just HTML, CSS, and images.
+The public website seen at [VA.gov](https://www.va.gov) is a static site hosted on S3: just HTML, CSS, JavaScript and images.

 The source code used to generate the public site is called *vets-website* or *Front-end* or **WEB**, and is availalble at [github.com/department-of-veterans-affairs/vets-website](https://github.com/department-of-veterans-affairs/vets-website).